ntgovernment/design-tokens-territoryservices/GETTING-STARTED.md

 Your button customization is in `src/_buttons.scss`.
 The approach used:

 - ✅ Uses Bootstrap CSS custom properties (`--bs-btn-*`)
-- ✅ Maps to your NT.GOV.AU design tokens
+- ✅ Maps to your Territory Services design tokens
 - ✅ Maintains full Bootstrap compatibility
 - ✅ Supports all Bootstrap button variants and sizes